 \subsubsection{Weight Transform and Update Rule Kernels}

-Once the costs of each sample trajectory is calculated, we then bring these costs back to the CPU in order to find the baseline, $\rho$.
+Once the costs of each sample trajectory is calculated, we bring these costs back to the CPU in order to find the baseline, $\rho$.
 The baseline is calculated by finding the minimum cost of all the sample trajectories; it is subtracted out during the exponentiation stage as it has empirically led to better optimization performance.
-When the number of samples is only in the thousands, we have found that the copy to the CPU to do the baseline search is faster than doing so on the GPU.
+When the number of samples is only in the thousands, we found that the copy to the CPU to do the baseline search is faster than doing so on the GPU.
 The costs are then exponentiated on the GPU and the normalizer, $\eta$, is calculated back on the CPU before doing the final optimal control calculation.